Distance education

-Distance education, also known as distance learning, is the education of students who may not always be physically present at a school, or where the learner and the teacher are separated in both time and distance.
-Traditionally, this usually involved correspondence courses wherein the student corresponded with the school via mail.
-Distance education is a technology mediated modality and has evolved with the evolution of technologies such as video conferencing, TV, and internet.
-Today, it usually involves online education and the learning is usually mediated by some form of technology.
-A distance learning program can be completely distance learning, or a combination of distance learning and traditional classroom instruction (called hybrid or blended).
-Other modalities include distance learning with complementary virtual environment or teaching in virtual environment (e-learning).
+Distance education, also known as distance learning, is the education of students who may not always be physically present at school, or where the learner and the teacher are separated in both time and distance; today, it usually involves online education (also known as online learning, remote learning or remote education) through an online school.
+A distance learning program can either be completely online, or a combination of both online and traditional in-person (also known as, offline) classroom instruction (called hybrid or blended).

 Massive open online courses (MOOCs), offering large-scale interactive participation and open access through the World Wide Web or other network technologies, are recent educational modes in distance education.
-A number of other terms (distributed learning, e-learning, m-learning, online learning, virtual classroom, etc.) are used roughly synonymously with distance education.
+A number of other terms (distributed learning, e-learning, m-learning, virtual classroom, etc.) are used roughly synonymously with distance education.
 E-learning has shown to be a useful educational tool.
 E-learning should be an interactive process with multiple learning modes for all learners at various levels of learning.
 The distance learning environment is an exciting place to learn new things, collaborate with others, and retain self-discipline.

+Historically, it involved correspondence courses wherein the student corresponded with the school via mail, but with the evolution of different technologies it has evolved to include video conferencing, TV, and the Internet.

 History

-One of the earliest attempts of distance education was advertised in 1728.
+One of the earliest attempts at distance education was advertised in 1728.
 This was in the Boston Gazette for "Caleb Philipps, Teacher of the new method of Short Hand", who sought students who wanted to learn the skills through weekly mailed lessons.

 The first distance education course in the modern sense was provided by Sir Isaac Pitman in the 1840s who taught a system of shorthand by mailing texts transcribed into shorthand on postcards and receiving transcriptions from his students in return for correction.
 The element of student feedback was a crucial innovation in Pitman's system.
-This scheme was made possible by the introduction of uniform postage rates across England in 1840.
+The postage stamp made this scheme for remote education possible, and these efforts were scalable because of the introduction of uniform postage rates across England in 1840.

 This early beginning proved extremely successful and the Phonographic Correspondence Society was founded three years later to establish these courses on a more formal basis.
 The society paved the way for the later formation of Sir Isaac Pitman Colleges across the country.

 The first correspondence school in the United States was the Society to Encourage Studies at Home which was founded in 1873.

-Founded in 1894, Wolsey Hall, Oxford was the first distance learning college in the UK.
+Founded in 1894, Wolsey Hall, Oxford was the first distance-learning college in the UK.